gdbroman/broman.blog/_posts/2020-06-27-why-programming-makes-you-courageous.md

 That’s just naivete.

-No, courage is knowing very well the implied risks, being afraid, and then doing it anyway.
+No, courage is knowing very well the implied risks, being afraid, and then doing it _anyway_.

-When you’re in a rot, wondering what it all means but then continuing, despite the chaos, with the faith that eventually, order will arise.
+When you’re in a rot, wondering what it's all about but then continuing despite the chaos, with the faith that eventually order will arise.

 That's what programming, writing, painting and all other creative pursuits have in common.